sivy/monkinetic-2020-content/posts/2009-12-03-note-to-self-dont-use-markdown-in-the-quick-post-form.md

-Slug: note-to-self-dont-use-markdown-in-the-quick-post-form
+date: 2009-12-03
-Date: 2009-12-03
+slug: note-to-self-dont-use-markdown-in-the-quick-post-form
-Title:
+title: null
-layout: post
+---

-Note to self: don&#39;t use Markdown in the quick post form.
+Note to self: don't use Markdown in the quick post form.